CardKit/cardkit/README.md

 ### Serialization

 Our intention is for CardKit programs to be specified entirely in JSON to allow for portability across devices.
 For example, an iOS app may be created to allow a programmer to create a CardKit program.
 That program ought to be serializable and transferred to a tvOS app which is responsible for it's execution.
-Thus, many (if not all?) of the structs and classes defined in CardKit are `JSONEncodable` and `JSONDecodable` using the Freddy framework.
+Thus, many of the structs and classes defined in CardKit are `JSONEncodable` and `JSONDecodable` using the Freddy framework.

 ### Static Card Descriptors

 Card Descriptors encapsulate all of the metadata associated with a card.
 We statically define the struct `CardKit` to contain descriptors for the entire hierarchy of CardKit cards.
-For example, the descriptor of the `Angle` card is defined under `CardKit.Input.Location.Angle`.
+For example, the descriptor of the `Integer` card is defined under `CardKit.Input.Numeric.Integer`.
 Each descriptor is defined statically because its metadata will not change at run time.

 ### Separation Between Specification and Runtime